bolnel/nelsite1/content/articles/how-pass-certification-exam-test-first-try-tips-techniques.md

 Then make an assumption about your plans.
 For example: “I’ll go through two chapters and call it a day.
 Optionally go further if I feel like it”.
 Or “I’ll study for two hours and do as much practice as I can during that time”.

-Courses help with structuring things but the goal-setting and measuring is still on you, especially with the self-paced courses.
+Courses help with structuring things but the goal-setting and measuring are still on you, especially with the self-paced courses.

 At the end of the session or week, check how your progress measures against your assumption.
 Did you hit your goal?
 Exceeded it?
 Fell short on it?
 Do you feel like you made progress, but it’s hard to tell if the goal was met (“How good am I at this topic, really?”).